 For years Tarot was my one and only love.
-I ‘dabbled’ in an oracle or two, but that was it.
-Until a course some time ago renewed my interest and convinced me it is a great stand-alone to get advice or ‘divine’.
+I ‘dabbled’ in an oracle or two, but that was it and not with much gusto either.
+Until a course renewed my interest and convinced me it is possible to divine with an oracle, or to use it as an advice tool as long as you know how to.
 I myself realized that in combination with Tarot it gives even more remarkable results.
 Oracle after Oracle now enters my cupboard.
 The Vintage Wisdom Oracle was the first.
 Did she affirm my thoughts or was this one a big disappointment?

 The Vintage Wisdom Oracle is a deck consisting of 52 cards and an 80-page guidebook.
 It comes in a very sturdy box that is nicely decorated.
 The image and silver drawings definitely made me eager to open up the box and work with the cards.
 Victoria Mosley created this deck based on several vintage postcards and art from historic painters like John Waterhouse and Vincent van Gogh.
 Moseley added exotic butterfly wings, flowers and other symbolic adornments.